 The Kinara is a seven-branched candle holder used in Kwanzaa celebrations in the United States.
 The word kinara is a Swahili word that means candle holder.

-You will find the Kinara used as the centerpiece on a table decorated with the harvest symbols of Kwanzaa.
-Each day a candle will be lit starting with the middle black candle. then moving from the left red candles to the right green candles.
+You will find the Kinara used as the centerpiece on a table decorated with Kwanzaa’s harvest symbols.
+Each day, a candle is lit, starting with the middle black candle and moving from the left red candle to the right green candle.

 The black candle symbolizes the African people, the red candles their struggle, and the green candles the future and hope that comes from their struggle.